edom/work/edom.github.io/index.md

     Use with caution.
     Compare with other independent sources.
     - I am not responsible for other's comments.
+- Organization of this site
+    - For most pages:
+        - The title is a goal.
+        - The content is the ongoing journey to achieve it.
 - Projects
     - Thinking
         - Computer